Tillerson and Kelly’s Visit to Mexico Went About as Well as You’d Expect

 Mexican Defense Secretary Salvador Cienfuegos said, in his meeting with Kelly, he had stressed the need for cooperation, permanent dialogue, and the need to “maintain the human rights for all Mexicans in your country.”
 He observed, “Mexico needs the United States and the United States needs Mexico.”

 Mexicans more broadly gave Tillerson and Kelly a decidedly lukewarm welcome.
-Some (though the bus company would not say who) rented a bus adorned with an advertisement featuring Trump’s visage and a quote that roughly translates to, “‘We are Mexicans’ and we f*ck your mother.”
+Someone (though the bus company would not say who) rented a bus adorned with an advertisement featuring Trump’s visage and a quote that roughly translates to, “We are Mexicans and we f*ck your mother.”

 Meanwhile, Tillerson’s boss may have made things more difficult for his top diplomat.
 Trump criticized U.S.-Mexico relations while Tillerson was in Mexico, saying at a meeting with business leaders, “$70 billion in trade deficits and that doesn’t include the drugs that are flowing across the border.”

-“That’s going to be a tough trip…that’s going to be a tough trip,” Trump remarked.
+“That’s going to be a tough trip … that’s going to be a tough trip,” Trump remarked.
 But then asserted Kelly has been “unbelievable” at strengthening the border.

 “For the first time we are getting gang lords out, drug lords out, these bad dudes out of this country and at a rate that nobody’s ever seen before and they’re the bad ones,” Trump declared, calling the effort “a military operation.”

 It is not, in fact, a military operation.
-Immigration and Customs Enforcement agents and border control are civilian, not military, agents.
+Immigration and Customs Enforcement officers and Border Patrol agents are civilian, not military, agents.
 Kelly himself said in Mexico there will be “no, repeat, no use of military force immigration operations.
 None.”

 On Wednesday, White House Press Secretary Sean Spicer called the U.S.-Mexico relationship “phenomenal” in defending the tense atmosphere of the visit.
 Former Mexican president Vicente Fox disagreed.